 |6000 ml mineral water|

 This recipe is shared by Healthy Roots & Strong Winds during their exploration time in Thailand.
-The work is mostly inspired the passionate Master Cho & his dedication to natural farming techniques.
+The work is mostly inspired Master Cho & his dedication to natural farming techniques.

 What we're trying to do here is to gather all the good guys we can on different materials.
 Brown rice, red rice or brown sugar still has the unprocessed coatings on the outside.
 These coatings contain extra vitamins & minerals that can be beneficial for our process.

-However, if you can't find brown rice, brown sugar or pink sea salt in the local area, that is okay.
+However, if you can't find brown rice, brown sugar or pink sea salt (also called Himalayan pink salt) or Celtic salt in the local area, that is okay.
 Using white rice, white sugar or table salt still works.
 We will get a different dynamic of microbes in our mix.